What is it?

 Once you have received your first payment of universal credit you may request:

-- your housing costs (rent) being paid direct to your landlord
+- your housing costs (rent) being paid directly to your landlord

 If you need to change your payments you must contact the Department for Work and Pensions.